It's also very popular, and as it's been out for a while there is now an almost bewildering selection of iPad Air 2 cases available.

-There is an almost bewildering selection of iPad cases available on the market; some are simple yet effective screen covers like Apple's own Smart Cover, while others will give your iPad the appearance of a mini Apple laptop with the inclusion of a full qwerty keyboard.
+Some are simple yet effective screen covers like Apple's own Smart Cover, while others will give your iPad the appearance of a mini Apple laptop, with the inclusion of a full QWERTY keyboard.

 Before you plump for a new case, think about how you'll be using the iPad.
 Is the addition of a physical keyboard really that important to you?
 Do you need an adjustable kick-stand?
 Are you planning on taking your iPad with you on an outdoor adventure but fear you might drop it?
 Would you prefer real leather, plastic, silicone or something altogether more unique?